nadiarashad/be-pets-and-owners/README.md

 For now, do not worry about testing!

-1. Repeat the 'Hello World' example from this mornings lecture
+1. Repeat the 'Hello World' example from this mornings lecture (note: you'll need to initialise your project first!)
 2. Create a route for each type of request and send a text response.
 Here are some [examples](https://expressjs.com/en/starter/basic-routing.html)
     - GET
     - POST